chohner/m4l-SSR-Remote/README.md

 * Go to `Java > Open Compile Window...` and hit `Compile`.
 * Ideally you should receive no errors and can safely close all windows.

-The following is a snippet of the modified `mxj net.tcp.send` java source.
+Below a snippet of the modified `mxj net.tcp.send` java source:

 ```java
 send(Atom args[]) {